amillerb/openai-end-to-end-baseline/README.md

 # This takes about 30 minutes to run.
 az deployment group create -f ./infra-as-code/bicep/main.bicep \
   -g $RESOURCE_GROUP \
-  -p @./infra-as-code/bicep/parameters.json \
   -p baseName=$BASE_NAME
 ```
-6. Navigate to the Azure Firewall and [enable TLS Inspection](/azure/firewall/premium-certificates#certificate-auto-generation) using the auto-generation mechanism for the Managed Identity, Key Vault and Self-signed Root CA certificate.
+5. Navigate to the Azure Firewall and [enable TLS Inspection](/azure/firewall/premium-certificates#certificate-auto-generation) using the auto-generation mechanism for the Managed Identity, Key Vault and Self-signed Root CA certificate.

+6. [Enable Private Endpoints](/azure/key-vault/general/private-link-service?tabs=portal#prerequisites) for the auto-generated Azure Firewall Key Vault.
+Make sure to select the SharedPrivateEndpoint subnet and [disable Public Access](/azure/key-vault/general/how-to-azure-key-vault-network-security?tabs=azure-portal).

 7. Since we are using self-signed certificates for the Azure Firewall's TLS inspection feature, and traffic from the Application Gateway to the app front-end is flowing through the Azure Firewall, we must upload this Self-signed Root CA certificate (Base-64 encoded .CER format) to the [backend setting of the Application Gateway](/azure/application-gateway/end-to-end-ssl-portal#add-authenticationroot-certificates-of-backend-servers).
 You can obtain the Self-signed Root CA certificate from the Azure Firewall's auto-generated Key Vault via an [Export](/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-portal#export-stored-certificates).